ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 it involves the judgment of a single person) "phone screen" or "video call" with an engineer.

-On that note, try to keep this under 1hr.
-The "take home assignments" that require more than 1.5hrs to complete will cause a lot of good candidates to lose interest.
+On that note: try to keep coding tests under one hour.
+The "take home assignments" that require more time to complete will cause a lot of good candidates to lose interest.

 ### 4.4.2.
 Realistic interviews
 During on-site interviews, focus on what's difficult to assess!
 In my opinion,